 Yes, the GE Cafe CHP9536SJSS 36″ Built-in Induction Cooktop comes with its own stainless steel clad aluminum griddle included.
 The advantage of this lightweight griddle is that you can prepare french toast, pancakes or gourmet sandwiches easily on your cooktop.
 You can also use your own heavier cast iron griddle.

-To sync the two 7″ burners for use with a rectangular or oval pan you simply need to press one button and then use either one of the 7″ burner controls and it activates the two together at the same heat level.
+To sync the two 7″ burners for use with a rectangular or oval pan you simply need to press one button.
+You can then use either one of the 7″ burner controls and it activates the two together at the same heat level.
+This is the best induction cooktop for layout because there are so many choices for your size and shape of pans.

 What size pots can I use?